Jacopo Sala

-Jacopo Sala ([ˈjaːkopo ˈsaːla]; born 5 December 1991) is an Italian footballer who plays as a central midfielder for Serie A club Spezia.
+Jacopo Sala ([ˈjaːkopo ˈsaːla]; born 5 December 1991) is an Italian professional footballer who plays as a midfielder.

 Club career

 Hamburger SV

 Sala came to German side Hamburger SV from Chelsea on a three-year contract, joining former Chelsea teammate Michael Mancienne at the club.
 He made his competitive debut for Hamburg in a 5–1 home defeat against Borussia Dortmund; he came on as a substitute in the 65th minute, replacing Marcell Jansen.

 Hellas Verona

 On 24 July 2013, he joined Hellas Verona.
 Sala made his debut on 1 September 2013, against Roma; the match ended in a 3–0 defeat for Verona.

 Sampdoria

 On 30 January 2016, Sala joined Sampdoria on loan with an obligation to buy.

 SPAL

 On 2 September 2019, Sala signed to SPAL.

 Spezia

 On 5 September 2020, Sala signed to Spezia a 2-years contract.
-He was the first deal for Spezia in Serie A.
+He was the first deal for Spezia in Serie A. On 1 September 2023, his contract with Spezia was terminated by mutual consent.